Main Content

 touch Dockerfile && nano Dockerfile

-3. Create a backup of the resource proxy image using this Docker command.
-Run this command as a single line.
-Update the image names with the name of your resource proxy image.
+3. Create a backup of the resource proxy image using these Docker commands.
+In both commands, update the image name with the name of your resource proxy image.

 4. Copy the following lines of code into your Dockerfile and customize them for your executable.